ortisan/data-sync-aws/README.md

-# Crud App Using S3
+# Poc Sync Data

-POC to use S3 as Storage Repository
+POC to use DynamoDB as Primary Database and S3 as failover.

 ## Postman collection